How Colour Affects Consumer Behaviour

 Snap frames in various colours

-Frame sale posters in red, new product promotions in stylish chrome or menus in a rustic wood effect.
+Frame your sale posters in red, new product promotions in stylish chrome or menus in a rustic wood effect.

 25mm Snap Frames available in eight different colours and six different paper sizes.